OLaprevote/pyrolyse/README.md

 movemap = foo2()
 min_mover = movers.Min(score_function=sfxn, movemap=movemap)
 ```
+There should also be a function `apply_movers` wich simply takes
+a pose and a list/tuple of movers, then apply them sequencially to said pose.
+In the same tone, the `SequenceMover` should also be able to take a list of movers.

 7. Use XML as functions
 RosettaScript allows variables, yet it didn't seem set in PyRosetta.